 Favorite MusicABBA, Tori Amos, Alanis Morissette, Counting Crows, Loreena McKennitt, Mozart, The Decemberists

-Favorite TV ShowsI don't have a TV, but I watch online video and DVDs, "The Twilight Zone" (original series), documentaries, old movies, Mystery Science Theater 3000.
+Favorite TV ShowsI don't have a TV, but I watch online video, "The Twilight Zone" (original series), documentaries, old movies, Mystery Science Theater 3000.

 "In a gentle way, you can shake the world." -- Mahatma Gandhi